 If you’ve used SkyMiles to book a Delta flight, you’ve no doubt balked at the number of miles the airline wants.
-With prices that soar seemingly at random, it can feel like a ripoff at times.
-Delta’s lack of an award chart means the airline can charge whatever it wants for a given flight.
+With prices that soar seemingly at random, it can feel like a ripoff.
+Without an award chart, Delta can charge whatever it wants for a given flight.
 And when Delta decides it wants a lot, you’re out of luck.
-However, it doesn’t have to be that way.
+But it doesn’t have to be that way.

 Here’s your new mantra: Anytime Delta wants a boatload of SkyMiles, see if you can snag the flight for cheaper through Virgin Atlantic.
 And even when Delta’s prices seem reasonable, check Virgin Atlantic anyways.